zaphyr-org/documentation/repositories/2.x/logger.md

 $logger->alert('Something went wrong', ['exception' => $exception]);
 ```

-In the log message there is now also a detailed representation of the passed Exception.
+In the log message, there is now also a detailed representation of the passed Exception.

 ## Handlers